 James Kennedy State Forest

-The James D. Kennedy Memorial State Forest, or Cortland Reforestation Area #3, and was named in memory of the Distract Forester James D. Kennedy.
+The James D. Kennedy Memorial State Forest, or Cortland Reforestation Area #3, was named in memory of the District Forester James D. Kennedy.
 The 4422 acre forest is located in the towns of Harford, Lapeer and Virgil on Babcock Hollow, Baldwin, Bleck, Cook Hill, Courtney Hill, Cortwright, Hauck Hill, Hilsinger, O'Dell, Owego Hill, Quail Hollow, Scutt Hill, Valentine Hill and Van Donsel Roads.
 The forest was established between 1931 and 1974 to reduce soil erosion, produce forest products, help stabilize the tax base, and provide recreational opportunities.
 Most of the landscape was cleared of trees for agriculture during the mid-to- late 19th century by European settlers.
 Between 1931 and 1976 approximately 2,280,500 pine, spruce, cedar, larch and red oak were planted.
 The trees were planted by members of the Civilian Conservation Corps (CCC) Camp S-125 based in Slaterville Springs, NY; Conservation Department employees; Camp Pharsalia crews and social service crews.
-Today the forest provides a diverse group of ecological, economic, and recreational services.
+Today the forest provides a diverse group of ecological, economic and recreational services.

 The towns of Virgil, Lapeer, and Harford, as well as the rest of present day Cortland County, were developed under the Military Tract, which was established in 1789.
 During the Revolutionary War New York State needed soldiers to protect its borders from British attack as well as attacks from Native Americans.
 Since the State had little money to pay its soldiers, a plan was devised to pay them with land.
 The Governor of New York, DeWitt Clinton, plotted land from Oswego to the southern border of present day Cortland County.
 This land was dedicated for the payment of New York's Revolutionary War soldiers.
 The land was then divided into smaller sections of about ten square miles called townships.
 These townships were then divided into sections of land approximately 600 acres each to be allotted to individual soldiers.
 Unfortunately, the majority of the soldiers did not utilize such payments, preferring instead to take their chances elsewhere.
 In those instances the soldier sold his land warrant to a speculator who would commonly divide the lots into smaller pieces and then sell them for a large profit.